Samory-909/virt-scripts/README.md

 ```

-And you can deploy quicky builded and optimized guests based on those images :
+And you can deploy quickly builded and optimized guests based on those images :

 ```
 ~/virt-scripts# ./define-guest-image.sh c1 centos7